pbksol/homebridge-sonoff-basic-espeasy/README.md

    ```
      "accessories": [
        {
-         "accessory": "SonoffBasicESPEasy",
+         "accessory": "SonoffBasicESPEasyPBK",
          "name": "Living Room Switch",
          "ip": "IP_ADDRESS_OF_THE_SONOFF_BASIC"
        }
      ]
    ```

-There is in optional setting "switchType" to show the Sonoff as an outlet.
+There is in optional setting "switchType" to show the Sonoff as an outlet or lightbulb.

 ```
      "accessories": [
        {
-         "accessory": "SonoffBasicESPEasy",
+         "accessory": "SonoffBasicESPEasyPBK",
          "name": "Living Room Switch",
          "ip": "IP_ADDRESS_OF_THE_SONOFF_BASIC",
-         "switchType": "outlet"
+         "switchType": "outlet|lightbulb"
        }
      ]
    ```